Ndaruga/On-Premise-SQL-Server-Database-Migration-to-Azure-SQL/README.md

 3. Run the Databricks notebook `silver-to-gold` to transform the data in the silver container and load it into the gold container.
 4. Run the Databricks notebook `gold-to-SQL` to load the transformed data from the gold container to the Azure SQL Database.
 4. Connect Power BI to the Azure SQL Database to visualize the data.

+## Trigger
+Once the pipeline has run successfully, configure a trigger to run the pipeline at a specified time of your choice.

+For Instance, You could configure the trigger to execute the pipeline at exactly 00:00 or 16:00 every day

 ## Contributing